Music of the Fallout series: Fallout 3

-Licensed soundtrack

 Fallout 3 also features a licensed soundtrack largely from the 40s and 50s which is broadcast as diegetic music on the in-game radio stations: Galaxy News Radio, Enclave Radio, and the Vault 101 PA System.
 According to the game's credits, the radio features songs from Decca (Geffen), Columbia (Brunswick), King (De Luxe), and RCA Victor Records.
 Several songs were licensed from Soundies Inc. which had digitized songs from transcription discs made available to the public for the first time.
 The Ink Spots song "Maybe" was reprised from the 1997 release of Fallout.

 Portions of the licensed Fallout 3 soundtrack have been released on official compilation albums.
 A 5-song sampler CD of the licensed soundtrack and the score was given as a pre-order bonus for Fallout 3 at GameStop retailers.
 The CD was styled as a 45 rpm record from the game's radio station, Galaxy News Radio.
 In 2019, a 10-song sampler LP Galaxy News Radio - Radio Selections from the Fallout 3 Soundtrack was released by Spacelab9 with Googie-inspired cover art also styled after Galaxy News Radio; it was released as a standalone LP or bundled with the 10th Anniversary Fallout 3 score boxset.
 Three songs were not publicly issued on vinyl before.
 Due to licensing restrictions, the LP features the later 1947 version of Billie Holiday's "Easy Living" released under Decca Records with the Bob Haggart orchestra instead of the in-game 1937 version of Billie Holiday's "Easy Living" released under Brunswick Records with the Teddy Wilson orchestra.

-Galaxy News Radio

-Enclave Radio

-The game features an additional radio station that plays fife and drum instrumental arrangements of American patriotic songs, most of which are in the public domain.
-The specific arrangements were licensed from Sound Ideas which issued the album Time Marches On - Military Marches, Ceremonial, Band Music SI-S1 in 1996 and under its subsidiary Westar Music as Proud & Spirited - Military/Marches WSR 171 in 2003.

-Selections marked with † are public domain compositions arranged by Rick Rhodes and Danny Pelfrey.
-Selections marked with ‡ are public domain compositions arranged by Craig Riley (Sound Ideas) or Kelly Richmond (Westar Music).
-Selections marked with * are original compositions composed by Rick Rhodes and Danny Pelfrey and not derived from a pre-existing public domain patriotic song.